With a lever big enough I can move the world (Chapter 1)

 The other issue, is how did they become kings of the battlefield?
 They’re tall, they’re visible, they’re costly, they’re ultra high tech.
 Even with Battletech’s technology favoring mostly non hanger queen and endurance designs, Battlemechs shouldn’t have taken over the premier shock role from tanks, or so ‘realists’ argue.
 But they did.

 Because for all their flaws, all their cost, they had several edges that couldn’t be countered.
-Far more terran independent than tanks, more nimble than tanks, and more importantly, even the lightest tanks couldn’t match the training years a Mechwarrior.
-(In essence, the 20 and 25 ton 2 man tanks needed 4 man years for a crew to be trained, a Battlemech pilot, aka Mechwarrior, needed 2 to 3.
-This only got more divergent with heavier tanks.)
+Far more terrain independent than tanks, more nimble than tanks, and more importantly, even the lightest tanks in terms of crew couldn’t match the training years of a Mechwarrior.
+(In essence, the twenty and twenty-five ton two-man tanks needed four man-years for a crew to be trained, a Battlemech pilot, aka Mechwarrior, needed two to three.
+This only got more divergent with heavier tanks. )

-All things equal, when you factor in interstellar lift, crew training needs, and their terrain ability, Battlemechs actually make sense as a supplantant for tanks.
-Add in the glamour of being Knights in their armor?
+All things equal, when you factor in interstellar lift, crew training needs, and their terrain ability, Battlemechs actually make sense as a supplement for tanks.
+Add in the glamour of being knights in their armor?

 Yeah.
 What a lot of people who played the game and talked about how unlike ‘reality’, didn’t get, was it made sense.
 You in space lift, have to carry the most effective assets you can, that can do the most.
 Add in crew training and crew lift costs?
 Battlemechs’ superiority on the battlefield was more the nature of war.
 The Hollywood effect was just bonus.
 I’ll admit in universe people took the hollywood effect too far, at times, but in reality, there were sound reasons.
 And I lived in a realm where they weren’t completely worshipped.